exasol/pyexasol/doc/user_guide/sql_formatting.rst

 IntelliJ IDE User Parameters
 ----------------------------
-It is possible to teach the IDE to recognize PyEXASOL placeholders in SQL strings.
+It is possible to teach the IDE to recognize PyExasol placeholders in SQL strings.

 1. Settings -> Tools -> Database -> User Parameters
 2. Add a new pattern: `\\{\\w+(\\!\\w)?\\}`